sixeyed/dak4.net/slides/sections/metrics-application.md

 There's a feature flag in the handler code which turns metrics on or off - the default is off.

-There are new YAML files to turn the flag on and add a `ClusterIP` service for the handlers:
+There are new YAML files to turn the flag on and add a `ClusterIP` Service for the metrics API in the handlers:

 - [k8s/metrics-application/index-handler.yml](./k8s/metrics-application/index-handler.yml)
 - [k8s/metrics-application/save-handler.yml](./k8s/metrics-application/save-handler.yml)

-> These components need a service so the Prometheus pod can reach them
+> These components need a Service so the Prometheus Pod can reach them

 ---